What did one pile of wood chips say to the other?

 J&S Landscaping experts are ready and waiting for your call!
 But we get busy in the spring, so don’t wait to order your mulch today!
 We have trucks of all sizes and can provide you with any of the types of mulch needed.
 We deal in only the best mulch on the market, direct from Michigan and Canada.
 And our prices can’t be beat!

 J&S Landscaping is a member of the Michigan Nursery and Landscape Association.
 We provide top-notch lawn care and support for plants, trees, and shrubs.
 And everything we purchase and plant for you has a one-year guarantee.

 J&S Landscaping is certified by the Interlocking Concrete Pavement Institute to install paver patios & walkways, brick paver driveways, retaining walls and more.
 We are an authorized contractor for Belgard and we’re so confident of our work that we certify our installations for two years.
 All of our crews are carefully trained, certified, and bonded.

 J & S Landscaping builds outdoor living areas, has a landscaping architect on staff who designs beautiful landscapes, offers commercial lawn care services, and much, much more.
 We are an authorized contractor for Belgard and a proud member of the Michigan Nursery and Landscape Association.

-Call today to learn more about our Mulch Delivery Services!
+Call today to learn more about our Mulch Delivery Services and order yours!